-Indo-European Chamber/Youth Orchestra is a maiden Orchestra from India, formed by Internationally known Indian Conductor and Composer Michael Makhal.
+Indo-European Chamber/Youth Orchestra (IEYO) is a widely admired Orchestra from India, founded by Internationally known Indian Conductor and Composer Michael Makhal, who is the Director of Music at IEYO, and his wife Sudeshna Makhal, is the Orchestra Program Director.
 The orchestra was launched at the Hyderabad Autumn International Music Fest Concert in October 2018 under the batons of Maestro Makhal and the co-founders of the fest, ace musicians from Europe Maestro Alessandro Viale (Italian Pianist & Conductor), Rebecca Raimondi (Italian Violinist), Urška Horvat (Slovenian Cellist) along with the troupe of very talented Indian musicians.
 The ensemble performed in the grand finale of the 1st Autumn International Music Fest & Masterclasses Hyderabad before a packed audience at the Ravindra Bharathi Auditorium.
 The Press and Critics both have been very generous in appreciating the orchestra and the performance.

 The primary goal of the Indo-European Chamber/Youth Orchestra is to bring together talented Indian Western Classical musicians from different parts of the World under one terrain and perform concerts collaborating with Western Maestros, students, and performers at prestigious fests and reputed venues in India, Europe and all around the globe.